MingFei2001/dotfiles/README.md

 # Config File

-Here is where i store all my configuration file for various applications i use:
+This is a collection of my config file
 ---
 1. General Vim Configuration
-2. Starship Prompt Configuration \[Tokyo Night Modified]
+2. Starship Prompt Configuration
+   - \[Tokyo Night Modified]